module specification

 • Principles

-• Defining a compliant presentation
+• Defining a complying presentation

 • Comparison between Cash against Documents and Letter of Credit scenarios